linduxed/linduxed.github.io/source/_posts/2014-06-21-unreal-tournament-vs-quake.markdown

 Unreal Tournament has by now had four iterations, with UT2003 not being much more than a solid precursor to UT2004, cutting down the real number to three.
-There are important differences between the iterations of Unreal Tournament, but since the the purpose of the article is comparing what I believe to be the foremost of both series, UT2004 will be seen as the representative game.
+There are important differences between the iterations of Unreal Tournament, but since the purpose of the article is comparing what I believe to be the foremost of both series, UT2004 will be seen as the representative game.
 While I don't feel it is fair to disqualify the other two without a proper explanation, I'll leave that to a different article (some of it has been